STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 ``hpx/hpx_init.hpp``.

-There are many additional overloads of :cpp:func:`hpx::init` available, such as for instance to provide your own entry point function instead of ``hpx_main``.
+There are many additional overloads of :cpp:func:`hpx::init` available, such as the ability to provide your own entry-point function instead of ``hpx_main``.
 Please refer to the function documentation for more details (see: ``hpx/hpx_init.hpp``).

 .. _flexible:

-Supply your own main |hpx| entry point while avoiding to block the main thread
+Supply your own main |hpx| entry point while avoiding blocking the main thread
 ==============================================================================

 With this method you need to provide an explicit main thread function named